jogetoss/apps-backup-tool/README.md

 # Description

-This repository is meant to serve as a general template for how to set up new repositories in the JogetOSS organization.
+This plugin facilitates comprehensive app backups, including app data, plugins and user groups.
+Supporting both published and unpublished apps.
+Ideal to use with a scheduler plugin for automated daily or scheduled backups.

 # Getting Help